uhppoted/uhppoted-mqtt/documentation/greengrass/IAM.md

 2. Open the [_User groups_](https://console.aws.amazon.com/iamv2/home#/groups) page
 3. Click on _Create group_
 4. Enter the group name _uhppoted-greengrass_
-5. Tick the _uhppoted-greengrass_ policy created above to attach it to the group
+5. Attach the _uhppoted-greengrass_ policy created above to the group
 6. Click on _Create group_

 Optionally, repeat steps 3-6 to create a _uhppoted-greengrass-cli_ group with the _uhppoted-greengrass-cli_ policy attached.